-The Impact of Teenage Friendships on Mental Health
+The Psychological Effects of Teenage Friendships

 Teenage years are a pivotal period for mental health, with friendship playing a significant role in shaping emotional well-being.
 Studies show that having close friends during adolescence can positively affect mental health later in life, particularly at the age of 25.
 Adolescents experience physical and emotional changes, and the support of friends provides a sense of belonging and self-acceptance.
 This leads to an increase in self-confidence and resilience.